shawngraham/presentations/caa-hull.md

 Tech tutorials are *awful* and I’m guilty of this as anyone: see http://workbook.craftingdigitalhistory.ca

----
+Note:
 Tech changes too rapidly, and the kinds of machines that students are sold are not necessarily the kind that can be usefully employed in this work.
 I’ve had students turn up to my dataviz DH course with nothing more than an iPad mini.
 I also end up spending two or three weeks solid getting everyone’s machine properly configured.

-My mom thinks I mostly do tech support.
+- My mom thinks I mostly do tech support.
 She’s mostly right.

 ---